Designing the Workflow

 2. Click Start building your Onboarding Workflow.

-A sidebar with the Actions Library and Workflows Library tabs is displayed.
-The Actions Library tab has the following subsections, each containing plugins (services) that you can add to the workflow:
+• The Actions Library tab contains the following subsections.
+Each subsection includes plugins (services) that you can add to the workflow:

 • User Interaction